5 Best Photo Filter Apps for iPhone and Android (2022)

 Unlike RAW files, JPG files contain a compressed version of digital photographs.
 The image format has become the most popular due to its adjustable compression ratios, consistent quality, and small file size, allowing easy transferring, uploading, and editing.
 You can upload and edit a JPG file on virtually every editing platform.

-PNG –or Portable Graphics Format – files are nearly as commonly used as JPG files.
+PNG – or Portable Graphics Format – files are almost as commonly used as JPG files.
 However, PNG files maintain their lossless quality.
 In addition, PNG files work well for graphic and web design due to their transparent backgrounds.

-Can I use photo filters on my Windows PC or Mac?
+6. Can I Use Photo Filters on My Windows PC or Mac?

 While each platform varies, you can apply photo filters on your Windows PC or Mac when working with high-quality editing software.
-Our top choice on this PhotoDirector has both a Windows and Mac version.
+Our top choice is PhotoDirector which has both a Windows and Mac version.